TODAYÕS FRAGILE BODIES

 Mentally and emotionally, many people simply Ôshut downÕ after a trauma, for example.
 This can be healthy if it allows one time to process better.
 When it becomes a lifestyle, however, it damages oneÕs relationships, job and school performance, and every other aspect of a personÕs life.

 Others compensate mentally by taking chances in the mental realm – staying up too late, testing themselves to see how much abuse the body and mind can take, watching horror movies, or engaging in dangerous sexual or other activities to see how ÒstrongÓ they really are.
-All of this tends to be destructive even if one survives.
+All of this tends to be destructive.

-Chemically, fragility is lessened and perhaps overcome with a nutritional balancing program.
-Many clients report that they are much better at handling both physically and emotionally stressful situations since they have improved their body chemistry.
-The bones will becomes stronger, and the muscles will work better.
+As one progresses on the program, many clients report that they are much better at handling stress.
+The bones becomes stronger, and the muscles will work better.
 The tendons and ligaments lose their rigidity and function as they are supposed to function.
-The immune response improves drastically, and digestion improves, as well. infections also clear up and this helps the body to be more resilient and flexible in handling stress.
+The immune response improves drastically, and digestion improves, as well.
+All infections tend to clear up and this helps the body to be more resilient and flexible in handling stress.

 The adrenals and fragility.
 The adrenal glands are central to solving the problem of fragility.
 The adrenal glands produce hormones such as cortisol and adrenalin that allow the body to cope and adapt to stress.
 As the adrenals are rebuilt, the bodyÕs ability to handle stress improves a lot.